 - Keisaku Satou from Shakugan no Shana is this for Margery Daw.
 She pretty much commandeers his home, drinks his home dry of alcoholic beverages daily, and generally tends to be really high maintenance.
 However, he keeps his mouth shut and helps her (as a Mission Control) with her job as a Flame Haze (even after his buddy Eita does an Opt Out) due to having had a crush on her that turns into full blown romantic attraction.
 She tries to keeps him at arms length with her Dark and Troubled Past, but this epically backfires, and by the end of Season 2 of the anime, she's rather aware he hasn't given up.
 In the final season, she finally breaks down and reciprocates his feelings.

-- Likewise, Sakura was also a female version towards Sasuke in Part 1 before she gets Character Development too.
+- Likewise, Sakura was also a female version towards Sasuke in Part I before she got Character Development too.

-- Chapter 539 provided us with an unknown ninja who is infatuated with Sakura, going as far as previously writing her a love letter, and attempting an "If I don't make it..." before being (very politely, at least in the anime) turned down by her.
-Mind that they were in the middle of a war and it was bit inappropriate at the time.
+- Chapter 539 provided us with an unknown ninja who is infatuated with Sakura, going as far as previously writing her a Love Letter, and attempting an "If I don't make it..." before being (very politely, at least in the anime) turned down by her (because she still loves Sasuke).
+Mind that they were in the middle of a war and it was a bit inappropriate at the time.

 - Winner Sinclair in Karin.
 Not only does he fail to notice that Karin isn't interested in him, he also doesn't notice that she's a vampire and that her best friend is interested in him.